yousefkhalefa72/HMM/README.md

 - **Custom `realloc` Implementation (`HmmRealloc`)**: Resizes an existing memory block.
 - **Debugging Support**: Includes a function to print the current state of the heap to help with debugging memory issues.

-**Custom Structure Implementation
+Structure

-  HMM.c: C source file for HMM functions.
+  `HMM.c`: C source file for HMM functions.

-  test.c: Test program that utilizes the HMM library.
+  `test.c`: Test program that utilizes the HMM library.

-**Custom Build Directories Implementation
+Build Directories

-  ./build/: Main directory for build files.
+  ./build/: `Main` directory for build files.

-  ./build/shared/: Directory for shared library build files.
+  ./build/shared/: Directory for `shared` library build files.

-  ./build/static/: Directory for static library build files.
+  ./build/static/: Directory for `static` library build files.

-**Custom General Setup Implementation
+General Setup

 First, create the build directory if it doesn't already exist: